 - (Low fibre) fruit salad; dates, mango, banana, grapes, etc. 5g of BCAAs and a pinch of salt in 1-2 litres of cool water.

-Of course you can have more solid food options, but leave around 60-90 minutes before training;
+Of course you can have whole food options, but ideally leave at least 60 minutes before exercising if possible;

 I’m trying to lose fat, what is most important for me?

 Time and time again the scientific data has shown that calories are most important in regards to fat loss, with protein and fibre intake next on the hierarchy.

 This means you needn’t track macros or worry about the amount of meals you can squeeze in.
 Simply track your calories for each eating window, and try to keep it just below your daily target, whilst getting a reasonable amount of protein and fibre (1 gram of fibre for every 100 calories you consume during Ramadan is a good target).